Romanian Crown Estate: Legal status, ownership and taxation

-After the abdication of King Mihai I of Romania, which took place on December 30, 1947, the Romanian Communists issued an act of nationalization of the Crown Estates.
+After the abdication of King Michael I of Romania, which took place on December 30, 1947, the Romanian Communists issued an act of nationalization of the Crown Estates.

 After 1989, the Royal Family of Romania only claimed in court the restitution of (personal) property belonging to King Mihai I.

 Segarcea vineyard

 Currently in private ownership, the vineyard and wine cellars of Segarcea, Dolj County, one of the vineyards belonging to the Estates, have gained international fame for wines produced and exported to many countries of the world under the trade name "The Crown Domain".

 The Segarcea vineyard is one of the current suppliers of the Romanian Royal House.
-One of the wines produced in Segarcea bears the name of His Royal Highness Princess Margaret of Romania.
+One of the wines produced in Segarcea bears the name of Her Royal Highness Princess Margareta of Romania.

 Besides the Segarcea Estate, among the current suppliers of the Royal House of Romania there are also other wine producers, such as the Tohani Domains, which produce the assortment bearing the name of His Royal Highness Prince Radu of Romania.